web2project/web2project/README.md

 http://docs.web2project.net/ is our documentation wiki.
 We always try to keep the most up to date documentation here.
 Sometimes it's not always the best, but that's the joy of a wiki.
 You're welcome to help make things better.

 http://support.web2project.net/ are our support forums.
 Whenever you have a question not addressed by the documentation, this is the first place to go.
-It's not acceptable to private message someone without their permission.
-Although the core development team is smart, our community is even smarter and it's possible - if not likely - that someone has found and solved your problem before.
-Remember that polite requests always go farther than terse commands.

 http://bugs.web2project.net/ is where we collect and track bug reports.
-No software is perfect and nothing always behaves exactly as you expect 100% of the time.
 If you find something that doesn't work as expected or is broken, file a report here.
 Remember, the more specific you are, the easier it is for others to reproduce and eventually fix it.

 ## License